shameenakoodan/HANGMAN/README.md

 If you are not able to guess after 7 wrong attempts it displays a new word.

-You have an 4 option to choose the puzzle set
+You have 4 options to choose the puzzle set